Bachelor of Arts in Legal Studies

 All Legal Studies majors must take the Legal Studies Exit Examination.
 There is no minimum score required for graduation.

-A total of 120 credits is required for the degree, 30 of which must be in residence.
+A minimum of 120 credits is required for the degree, 30 of which must be in residence.
 At least 42 credits must be upper division, 24 of which must be in residence.

 Pro Bono Service Honors